AntkiewiczGrzegorz1997/Detection_of_Suicide_Ideations/README.md

 Because the RAM constraints of the normal Google Colab most of the ipynb notebooks will be run in Google Colab Pro+ which offers up to 50GB of RAM.

-The following packages requirements are only applicable to the codes that are run in python locally, not in Google Colab.
+The following packages requirements are only applicable to the codes that are run in python locally (python==3.8), not in Google Colab.

-The version of python that is required to run the code locally is python==3.8.
 ```bash
 aiohttp==3.8.1
 aiosignal==1.2.0